-I am a doctoral candidate in the Department of History and Art History at George Mason University, focusing on the Early American Republic (1780-1830).
-My dissertation examines the intersection of family strategies and the formation of national identity for Americans abroad in the post revolutionary period, using the Maury family of Virginia and Liverpool as a case study.
+I have a Ph.D. in History from the Department of History and Art History at George Mason University.
+My dissertation examined the intersection of family strategies and the formation of national identity for Americans abroad in the post revolutionary period, using the Maury family of Virginia and Liverpool as a case study.
 My scholarly interests include the long eighteenth century in the British Atlantic, material culture, and families as networks.

 I have a BA in History from Vassar College and an MSc in Scottish Studies from the University of Edinburgh.
 From 2008 to 2011, I was part of the Curatorial Department at James Madison’s Montpelier, conducting documentary research to aid in the restoration of the interiors.

 To contact me, please email mebrett at this domain.